 sudo chmod 600 /swapfile

 Step 4: Mark the swap file as a swap area

 Mark the swap file as a swap area using the command:

 sudo swapon /swapfile

-To ensure that the swap file is automatically enabled on system startup, we need to add it to the /etc/fstab file.
-Open the file with the following command:
+To ensure that the swap file is automatically enabled on system restart, add it to the /etc/fstab file using the command:

 sudo bash -c "echo '/swapfile none swap sw 0 0' >> /etc/fstab"